cesar-ilharco/acl-2020/_pages/calls/papers.md

 toc_icon: "cog"
 ---

-<h2>Preliminary Call for Paper</h2>
-ACL-IJCNLP 2021 <br>
+<h2>1st CFP: ACL-IJCNLP 2021, Bangkok, Thailand</h2>
 The Joint Conference of the 59<span style="vertical-align: super;">th</span> Annual Meeting of the Association for Computational Linguistics and the 11<span style="vertical-align: super;">th</span> International Joint Conference on
 Natural Language Processing<br>
 The Berkeley Hotel, Bangkok, Thailand<br>
 August 1-6, 2021  <br>
 [https://2021.aclweb.org/](https://2021.aclweb.org/)<br><br>

-<p align="justify">The Joint Conference of the 59th Annual Meeting of the Association for Computational
+<p align="justify">The Joint Conference of the 59th Annual Meeting of the Association for
-Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021) is currently scheduled to take place in Bangkok, Thailand, during August 1-6, 2021.
+Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021) is currently scheduled to take place in Bangkok, Thailand, during August 1-6, 2021.
 We are monitoring the ongoing global pandemic and will update the conference plans (e.g., moving to a virtual or hybrid format) as needed closer to the conference dates.</p>
+<h2>CALL FOR PAPERS - MAIN CONFERENCE</h2>

-<p align="justify">ACL-IJCNLP 2021 invites the submission of long and short papers on substantial,
+<p align="justify">ACL-IJCNLP 2021 invites the submission of long and short papers
-original, and unpublished research in all aspects of Computational Linguistics and Natural Language Processing.
-This preliminary call for papers will be updated with more details in the first full call for papers and more details will be available on the conference website.</p>
+on substantial, original, and unpublished research in all aspects of Computational Linguistics and Natural Language Processing.
+As in recent years, some of the presentations at the conference will be of papers accepted by the Transactions of the ACL (TACL) and Computational Linguistics (CL) journals.</p>

 <h2>Important Dates</h2>
 <table style="width: 100%">